redhat-cip/ansible-role-dci-sync-registry/README.md

 # ansible-role-dci-sync-registry

-An Ansible role that sync DCI registry.
+An Ansible role that syncs DCI registry.

 ## Role Variables